Psychic numbing: Robert Jay Lifton: "Beyond Psychic Numbing: A Call to Awareness"

 Lifton's main area of focus was the Hiroshima bombing during World War II.
 He broke up his analysis of the bombing into psychological stages that spread at the societal level.
 Lifton's article, "Beyond Psychic Numbing: A Call to Awareness", addressed a concern that was new at the time: nuclear warfare.
 He argued now that there is a single weapon in the world that can cause so much damage, humans need to be more alert and confront the images of nuclear power and an ever increasing nuclear actuality.
 There is a societal understanding now that countries can create nuclear weapons; this led to Lifton's coining of the term "nuclear fundamentalism".

 All these are argued by Lifton to be beneficial at times, however rather inadequate for helping people feel better about the ubiquity of nuclear weapons and potential warfare.
 There needs to be a sense of control in order to comprehend the consequences of nuclear warfare as well as strategies to combat the psychological grip it has on individuals.

 Lifton's final argument regarding hope for the future is that society must take action.
-He uses Vietnam veterans as a reference point.
+He uses Vietnam War veterans as a reference point.
 He has worked with them before and noticed partial changes, while he agrees this is good, society must adapt an awareness that aims to teach and educate as opposed to avoid and withdraw from the potential threats to survival.

 Neuroscience

 Psychic numbing has been associated with post-traumatic stress disorder (PTSD) because they share the same attributes of withdrawal and behavioral changes when presented with a stimuli that triggers a reminder of the traumatic event or with a very intense neutral stimuli.
 The observable emotional response is not enough to understand the concept of psychic numbing.
 Therefore, neuroscience and the biological activity that occurs within the brain is employed to give people a better understanding of the thought process of individuals who engage in psychic numbing.

 Studies have also focused on the habituation of the rostral anterior cingulate cortex (rACC).
 The rACC is part of the limbic system, which is responsible for emotional processing.
 It is hypothesized that the rACC determines the, "correct allocation of attention based resources to emotionally aversive stimuli".
 This means it may play an active role in identifying important behavioral responses necessary to comprehend the consequences of the aversive stimuli.
 The limbic system also includes areas that are important for memory consolidation.
 The relationship between all the areas in the limbic system is an area of interest for psychic numbing because it encapsulates two factors that contribute to the phenomenon: emotions and memory.

-These studies are also a good paradigm for the understanding of psychic numbing because they considers sustained aversive material and how the brain reacts in a habitual manner in an effort to remove the underlying emotional content.
+These studies are also a good paradigm for the understanding of psychic numbing because they consider sustained aversive material and how the brain reacts in a habitual manner in an effort to remove the underlying emotional content.